venkatdataarch/system-design/README.md

   -
 ## What is system design?

-Before we start this course, let's talk about what even is system design.
+Before we start this, let's talk about what even is system design.

 System design is the process of defining the architecture, interfaces, and data for a system that satisfies specific requirements.
 System design meets the needs